ejm714/scipy_proceedings/papers/emily_dorne/main.md

 Location and distribution of training and evaluation data for CyFi.
 :::

-CyFi was ultimately trained on XXX of the 8,979 train set observations due to satellite imagery availability[^footnote-3].
+CyFi was ultimately trained on 5,721 of the 8,979 train set observations due to satellite imagery availability[^footnote-3].

 ### Performance